nirtamir2/nanostores-persistent-session-storage/README.md

 ### Server-Side Rendering

 The store has built-in SSR support.
-On the server, they will use empty objects instead of `localStorage`.
+On the server, they will use empty objects instead of `sessionStorage`.

 You can manually initialize stores with specific data: